 Belfast is the capital of Northern Ireland and is also located along the east coast but in the north.
 It is the ideal base for exploring the best places to visit in Northern Ireland.

-And both cities are connected by direct bus and rail connections, meaning those who want to visit both places can do so with ease.
 Just be aware that there are few connections between Belfast and other cities in the Republic of Ireland and often you will need to travel back to Dublin in order to move elsewhere in Ireland.

 Another possible point of entry for those travelling from the United States is Shannon.
-This airport is located approximately 30 minutes from Limerick City centre and also has direct bus links to other places such as Cork, Ennis, and Galway, via the Number 51 bus.
+This airport is located approximately 30 minutes from Limerick City Centre and also has direct bus links to other places such as Cork, Ennis, and Galway, via the Number 51 bus.

 Modes of transportation in Ireland